-Other kinds of resolutions address housekeeping matters such as setting the time for the next week's session (the adjournment resolution); creating special committees or task forces; urging some other body to do or not to do something; requesting investigations or audits; or making pronouncements on public issues.
+Other kinds of resolutions address housekeeping matters, such as setting the time for the next week's session (the adjournment resolution); creating special committees or task forces; urging some other body to do or not to do something; requesting investigations or audits; or making pronouncements on public issues.
 Except for adjournment resolutions, these normally go to committees for hearings.

-Resolutions usually require only a simple majority of those voting to pass.
-But the Rules require 60 votes to pass any resolution calling for the spending of state funds, 40 and 71 votes to pass a resolution related to amending the U.S. Constitution.
-41 In addition, the Illinois Constitution requires the vote of three-fifths of the members elected (71) to send the voters a proposed amendment to the Illinois Constitution.
-42 Roll calls are required in all these cases.
+Resolutions usually need only a simple majority of those voting to pass.
+But the Rules require 60 votes to pass any resolution calling for the spending of state funds,41 and 71 votes to pass a resolution related to amending the Illinois or U.S. Constitution.42 The Illinois Constitution requires the vote of three-fifths of the members elected (71) to send the voters a proposed amendment to the Illinois Constitution.43 Roll calls are required in all of these cases.

-Speaker: The gentleman from is recognized in regard to House Resolution 372.
-Sponsor: I move to suspend Rule 16 for the immediate consideration of House Resolution 372.
-The subject of the resolution is Speaker: The question is on the suspension of Rule 16 for immediate consideration of House Resolution 372.
+- Speaker: The representative from is recognized in regard to House Resolution 372. - Sponsor: I move to suspend Rule 16 for the immediate consideration of House Resolution 372.
+The subject of the resolution is . . .

+Speaker: The question is on the suspension of Rule 16 for immediate consideration of House Resolution 372.
 Those in favor vote aye; those opposed vote no.